Wolfson College, Cambridge: The Lee Library

 Opened in 1994, the Lee Seng Tee Library (Lee Library) was donated to the college by the Singaporean businessman and philanthropist Lee Seng Tee (whose daughter studied at the college).
 Lee also donated the funds used to build the Lee Seng Tee Hall.
 The library was designed by architects Brewer, Smith and Brewer.
 The ground floor foyer contains a scale model of the armillary sphere on the roof of the Peking Observatory.
 On the first floor is a bust of Lee Kong Chian, father of the benefactor.
-The library contains over 60 quiet places to work and is open 24 hours a day all year, apart from 25–26 December and 1 January.
+The library contains over 60 quiet places to work and is open 24 hours a day all year.
 The college is located a short walk from the University Library.

 In February 2018, students at the college were evacuated from the Lee library, and a number of accommodation blocks, after a WWII practice grenade was found in the President's Garden.
 There were no injuries and it was soon discovered that the device was a practice grenade with no live ammunition.